Importance of lacquers in packaging industry

 GENERAL

 Heavy demands are put on lacquers, therefore they are supposed to meet a wide range of parameters.
 It is the quality and properties of the heat-seal lacquers in particular that have been under a very close scrutiny.
-As they are being developed, they have to be optimized, as part of the whole system, for good adhesion to surfaces, good rheological characteristics and high solvent volatility, so that the lacquer can dry up well even in thick depositon layers and form a flawless quality film.
+As they are being developed, they have to be optimized, as part of the whole system, for good adhesion to surfaces, good rheological characteristics and high solvent volatility, so that the lacquer can dry up well even in thick depositon layers and form a quality film without defects.
 A possibility to modify the lacquers respective to the differences specific to the individual machines is of the essence.
 Primers are supposed to provide binding with printing inks.
 Heat-sealable lacquers are required to create quality joints with a number of materials in parallel.
 At the same time, they have to resist the chemical effects of the packaged products.
 Their depositions must not form a block (stick together in rolls), not even at increased storage and transport temperatures.
-Moreover, all the lacquers are supposed to comply with the aforesaid hygienic conditions, which has to be taken in consideration when choosing the appropriate input raws.
+Moreover, all the lacquers are supposed to comply with the aforesaid hygienic conditions, which has to be taken in consideration when choosing the appropriate hygienically suitable input raw materials.

 LAB TESTING